Eyenovia Reinvents the Pipette Eyedropper

 Eyenovia is looking to raise about $35 million from their proposed IPO which will help fund their clinical trial pipeline on their road to commercialization and of course revenues.
 Although the company is opting for an IPO, they may make a compelling acquisition candidate for a company like Johnson and Johnson (NYSE:JNJ).
 In September of 2016, JNJ bought a company called Abbott Medical Optics (AMO) for around $4.3 billion in cash.
 AMO is involved in cataract surgery, laser refractive surgery, and consumer eye health, and you can bet that they have a very good understanding of what their competition is getting up to.

-Speaking of competition, Eyenovia believes that they are “the only company with clinical stage technology for targeted micro-dosing of ophthalmic investigational therapies“.
-Their S-1 filing doesn’t name any specific competitors or competitive products that should be a cause for concern in relations to their current product pipeline.
+Speaking of competition, Eyenovia believes that they are “the only company with clinical-stage technology for targeted micro-dosing of ophthalmic investigational therapies“.
+Their S-1 filing doesn’t name any specific competitors or competitive products that should be a cause for concern in relation to their current product pipeline.
 Comments regarding their competitive position can be found at this link.
 In regards to intellectual property, they go into a great deal of length on what patents they have that protect various parts of their device which can be seen at this link.
 All of their key patents have expiration dates of no earlier than 2031 so that seems to be all wrapped up.

 Should the IPO proceed as planned, Eyenovia plans to trade under the symbol “EYEN”.